The Dayton region is known as the crossroads of innovation, but it is much more.

 The area’s largest shopping mall, the Mall at Fairfield Commons, is located near Wright State’s campus.
 The Greene—a 72-acre town center featuring pedestrian-friendly streets, retail stores, and restaurants—is just 15 minutes away.
 Unique restaurants and shops are part of downtown Dayton’s historic Oregon District.
 The region is “hopping” with more than a dozen microbreweries, and the New York Times named The Pine Club steakhouse one of the “World’s Ten Greatest Traditional Dining Institutions.”

 The Miami Valley’s prime position near the intersection of Interstate 70 and Interstate 75 makes it easy to visit major cities like Cincinnati, Columbus, and Indianapolis.
 The Midwest’s largest amusement and waterpark, Kings Island, is just 35 miles south of Dayton.
-World-class museums, indoor and outdoor concert halls, riverboat cruises, award-winning zoos, and casinos are all within a one-hour drive.
+World-class museums, indoor and outdoor concert halls, riverboat cruises, award-winning zoos, and professional sports teams are all within a one-hour drive.

 Raider Country is the contiguous 16-county region in western Ohio anchored by Wright State University’s two campuses.
 Also home to Wright-Patterson Air Force Base, the region is known for its strengths in information technology, aerospace research and development, advanced materials engineering, and health and human services.
 Raider Country features gourmet restaurants, eclectic shops, green spaces, and excellent schools.